 - You need to have no other jobs that you can fill due to your health circumstance

 - You need to be suffering an illness or disability that is expected to last a year or more.

 - You need to have worked for the federal government for a minimum of a year and six months.

 - You need not to be able to perform essential job duties for your designated position.

-I Got Sick or Injured Outside of Work – Do I Still Qualify?
+I Got Sick or Injured Outside of Work – Do I Still Qualify Under FERS?

-What’s great about OPM disability retirement is that you don’t need to have suffered an injury or illness at your place of work in order to qualify for benefits.
+What’s great about OPM’s FERS disability retirement (and you can learn more about it here) is that you don’t need to have suffered an injury or illness at your place of work in order to qualify for benefits.
 However, you must be below the age of 62, and you should have been out of work for a minimum of 31 days before sending in your application.
-Don’t forget, however, that you need to apply for Social Security Disability Insurance in order to be considered for OPM disability retirement benefits; OPM won’t start working on your claim until you do this.
+Don’t forget, however, that you need to apply for Social Security Disability Insurance in order to be considered for OPM disability retirement benefits; OPM won’t start working on your claim until you meet the disability requirement.

 Experienced OPM Disability Retirement Attorneys – Call Today!

-OPM has historically been known to deny applications for federal disability retirement benefits: this is why it’s so important to work with a FERS attorney in order to get it right the first time.
-If you’d like FREE information on how we can help you guide you through the bureaucracy and get you your benefits in no time, please contact us TODAY at 1-855-233-3002 and speak with one of our best federal disability retirement benefits attorneys.
+It takes about 6 to 12 months for an application to be processed.
+OPM does not have a 100% approval rate and has historically been known to deny applications for federal disability retirement benefits: this is why it’s so important to work with a FERS attorney in order to get it right the first time.
+If you’d like FREE information on how we can help you guide you through the bureaucracy and get you your benefits in no time, please contact us and speak with one of our best federal disability retirement benefits attorneys.
 We look forward to hearing from you.